gsriram7/ScalaComplexAssignments/README.md

 size function returns number of clicks to directly press channel number

-blockedChannelsWithinRange function returns number of blocked channels within a given range to omit the count
+blockedChannel function returns number of blocked channels within or excluding a given range to omit the count